Learn How To Make Pad Krapow, Stir Fried Chili and Thai Holy Basil

 The history of Pad Ka PowIts origin is believed to be from Thailand's central region and it has been part of Thai street food culture for decades.
 Pad Kapow has become a popular dish worldwide, with many variations and adaptations to suit different tastes and ingredients available in different countries.

 The technique of stir-frying was the cooking style of Chinese people applied to the available Thai ingredients which became popular food among Thai people.

 An important note for this dish if you are planning on cooking it as part of an Online Thai Cooking Class then ensure that you are able to source the Thai Holy Basil 'Kapow' as often people can find it difficult to find this ingredient in some countries and when it is available it is likely only to be available via a specialist Asian food market/shop.
 Substituting Holy Basil for Italian or another type of Basil like Sweet Basil won't work as Holy Basil has it's own unique flavour and is also a little spicy.

 Ingredients you will need if you are taking an online class

 ● Pork, beef, chicken, prawns or tofu

-● Fresh chilies (Thai Birdseye Chilies if available)
+● Fresh chillies (Thai Birdseye Chilies if available)

-● Holy basil also known as Kapow and Tulsi
+● Holy basil is also known as Kapow and Tulsi

 ● Onion chopped (if you don’t like you don’t need to add in)